 Americana band The Band of Heathens formed in 2005 after performing as individuals at the now defunct Austin club Momo’s.
-They’ve recently released their latest album, Duende (which means a quality of inspiration or passion), in January.
-We spoke to guitarists Gordy Quist and Ed Jurdi after their set at the Hyatt Regency during SXSW.
+They’ve recently released their latest album, Duende (which means a quality of inspiration or passion), In 2017 we spoke to guitarists Gordy Quist and Ed Jurdi after their set at the Hyatt Regency during SXSW.
 Both musicians divulged details about their current SXSW experience, living other places besides Austin, their new record, and what’s coming up next.

 Quist, who at one point in the interview said that Austin’s growth is making the city feel more like a software town than a place for creatives, says that the band is no longer based in Austin, except for Quist, though they very much still associate their band with the Austin music scene.

 Quist began the conversation by saying, “We’ve always been playing music.
 When we moved to Austin, we tried meeting up with local musicians, form a band, and try to get a residency, which was the name of the game back then.
 We met in late 2005, and The Heathens started later that year.”

 Over the course of their career, The Band of Heathens has seen much change in the local music scene — everything from rising rents, to venues closing, and how musicians make their living (all things still relevant in 2022).